MicrosoftDocs/msteams-docs/msteams-platform/task-modules-and-cards/what-are-cards.md

 [People Picker](cards/people-picker.md#people-picker-in-adaptive-cards) added as an input control in Adaptive Cards enable search and selection of people.
 You can use it in chats, channels, task modules, and tabs.
 The mobile and desktop clients support People Picker, which provides an inline typing experience.

-### Type ahead search in Adaptive Cards
+### Typeahead search in Adaptive Cards

-Type ahead search added as an input control in Adaptive Cards enable [dynamic search](~/task-modules-and-cards/cards/dynamic-search.md) experience from a dynamically loaded dataset.
+Typeahead search added as an input control in Adaptive Cards enable [dynamic search](~/task-modules-and-cards/cards/dynamic-search.md) experience from a dynamically loaded dataset.
 It also allows users to do a type-ahead static search within a list with limited number of choices.
 The mobile and desktop clients support type ahead dynamic search experience.

 ### Adaptive Cards and Incoming Webhooks